Welcome back, Rush Limbaugh, the EIB network and the Limbaugh Institute for Advanced Conservative Studies.

 They have made the country what it is.

-Now you know that.
+Now, you know that.

-You've listened to me long enough, you said so.
+You've listened to me long enough.

-So you hear me today discussing how the Democrats are all ticked off because the reimportation of drugs amendment by Byron Byron Dorgan failed, and you might have heard some glee in my voice, not glee that the uh the the the I'm I'm happy the Democrats are flummoxed here.
+So you hear me today discussing how the Democrats are all ticked off because the reimportation of drugs amendment by Byron Dorgan failed.

 I got nothing against you guys.

-You guys have helped make this the greatest health care system in the planet.
+You guys have helped make this the greatest healthcare system in the planet.

 Right.

-He may not even know they exist, and I was remiss in not missing that.
+And I was remiss in not missing that.

-You know, I'm I'm not I'm not uh the great the best way to say this is that I am not in the tank for any private sector corporation.
+The best way to say this is that I am not in the tank for any private sector corporation.

-I'm in the tank for capitalism, and I understand that there are going to be people that that that uh break the law and and uh engage in unfair business practice.
+And I understand that there are going to be people that break the law and engage in unfair business practices.

 It indicts those individuals.